 On the northern side of Vejle Inlet – with the woods of Nørreskoven as its nearest neighbour and only a few kilometres to central Vejle – lies a park with a special significance for local townspeople.
 Skyttehushaven has for generations been a communal gathering point for weddings, family occasions, picnics, concerts, Midsummer’s Eve celebrations, and much more.

-The pier will be renovated during 2019.
+The pier has also been renovated.
 Here you can enjoy waterfront strolls.
-Canoes and kayaks will also be able to moor here.
+Canoes and kayaks are able to moor here.

 During the summer, concerts and other events will be hosted on stage in Skyttehushaven.
 The park is also the venue of festivities on Constitution Day and Midsummer’s Eve.
 Riffle Clubs additionally still host events in the gardens.